Glossary of computer terms

 Meaning of the acronym in English: Random Access Memory.

 RAM is random access memory.
-More precisely, it is a type of memory used in computers to temporarily store data while a program is running.
-It is used to allow quick access to this data and to make changes to it, in real time.
+More precisely, it's a type of memory used in computers to temporarily store data while a program is running.
+Its purpose is to enable rapid access to and modification of this data, in real time.
 The more RAM a computer has, the greater the number of applications that can be run simultaneously.

 Resolution